Skip to content

 In this lab you have seen:

-• How to use spin polarized calculations to find the correct magnetization of a magnetic system by letting the code find the total magnetization that produces the lowest overall total energy.
+• how to use spin-polarized calculations to find the correct magnetization of a magnetic crystal.